RM1213-ARM/LAB2-Trading-Lab/network/network-design.md

 ---
 ## 🔀 Routing & Connectivity

-A dedicated Router VM connects all isolated network segments.
+A dedicated Router VM connects all isolated network segments and acts as the default gateway for each subnet.

-- Each subnet uses the Router  as its default gateway
+- Each network uses the Router  as its gateway
 - The Router has one network interface per subnet
 - IP forwarding is enabled to allow inter-network communication

-All traffic between system layers flows through the router:

-- Web Server → API Server traffic is routed via the Router
-- API Server → Database traffic is routed via the Router

-This design centralises control and enables future firewall enforcement.

 ---

 ## 🔁 Communication Flow
-This section describes how the application request (e.g. `GET /api/trades`) traverses the network infrastructure.
+A typical request (`GET /api/trades`) flows through the system as follows:

-1. User connects to the Web Server (Nginx)
+1. Client sends request to the Web Server (Nginx)
-2. Nginx sends API request to Router (default gateway)
-3. Router forwards request to API Server
+2. Nginx forwards the request to API server (via Router)
-4. API Server processes the request
+3. API Server processes the request and queries the Database (via Router)
-5. API Server sends database query via the Router
-6. Router forwards request to Database Server
 7. Database responds to API Server (via Router)
 8. API returns data to Web Server (via Router)
-9. Web Server returns response to user
+9. Web Server returns response to client

 ---